← All posts

 )

-By moving embedding computation to the GPU and optimizing batch sizes, we observed a 4-7x speedup in this phase alone.
+Moving embedding computation to the GPU and tuning the batch size gave us a 4–7x speedup on this phase alone.

 def memory_aware_chunking(document, available_memory):